openobserve/sample-tracing-browser/README.md

 ZO_ROOT_USER_EMAIL="root@example.com" ZO_ROOT_USER_PASSWORD="Complexpass#123" ./openobserve
 ```

-Once the server is running, you can access the OpenObservatory dashboard at `http://localhost:5080/`
+Once the server is running, you can access the OpenObserve server at `http://localhost:5080/`

 ## Start the app